15 January 2021 / #traveladvice

 Keep in mind that you can always return home if you realize that the digital nomad life isn't for you.

-I have been one for over a year and I don't regret it.
+I have been one for over 4 years and I don't regret it.
 I don't think I'll ever return to a 9 to 5 job after experiencing this new-found freedom.